 Again it’s hard to give fixed costs with this as food stall traders will be travelling from different parts of the country.

-As you can imagine, travelling from Bristol to London will be cheaper to travel than Bristol to Leeds.
+As you can imagine, traveling from Bristol to London will be cheaper to travel than from Bristol to Leeds.

 Different pricing models